mfractor/mfractor.content/working-with-grids/readme.md

 After we have declared a grid, it is likely that we want to document the intended usage of each row or column and provide an easy way for developers to understand our grids layout.

-Over the years I have used and seen others use the following code to annotate the intended behaviour of a row/column:
+Over the years I have used, and seen others use, the following code to annotate the intended behaviour of a row/column:

 ```
  <RowDefinition Height="Auto"/> <!-- Index: 1 - Password Entry Row -->